mxklb/boluscalculator/README.md

     Then just open the local index.html file in the web browser et voila ...

 ## Implementation Details
 Think of something like a prototype or engineering app.
 It's developed as a kind of case study for myself, to learn something about web development technologies and intensive insulin therapy calculations ...
-All is implemented from scratch, just one lib [R.js](https://github.com/keithamus/R.js) is used.
+Nearly all is implemented from scratch, just one lib [R.js](https://github.com/keithamus/R.js) is used.
 It's all plain html with css and java-script.
 For offline usage the app makes heavy use of techniques such as _local storage_ and _cache.manifest_.

 Actually the code is not tested, reviewed or validated!
-I'm sure the implementation could be done more elegant, unit-tests are missing .. nothing is optimized ..
+I'm sure the implementation could be done more elegant, unit-tests are missing, especially css is a mess .. nothing is optimized ..
 Nevertheless for the actual purpose everything shall work as expected ;)

 Feel free to contribute,